skypjack/entt/docs/md/entity.md

 const bool null = (entity == entt::null);
 ```

-### Multiple registries
+### Stomp and spawn

 The use of multiple registries is quite common.
 Examples of use are the
 separation of the UI from the simulation or the loading of different scenes in
 the background, possibly on a separate thread, without having to keep track of
 which entity belongs to which scene.<br/>
 In fact, with `EnTT` this is even a recommended practice, as the registry is
-nothing more than a container and different optimizations can be applied to
+nothing more than a container and different optimizations and strategies can be
-different containers.
+applied to different containers.

-Once there are multiple registries available, however, a method is needed to
+Once there are multiple registries available, however, one or more methods are
-transfer information from one container to another and this results in the
+needed to transfer information from one container to another and this results in
-`stomp` member function of the `registry` class.<br/>
+the `stomp` member function and a couple of overloads of the `create` member
+function for the `registry` class .<br/>
-This function allows to take one or more entities from a registry and use them
+The `stomp` function allows to take one entity from a registry and use it to
-to _stomp_ other entities in another registry (or even the same, actually making
+_stomp_ one or more entities in another registry (or even the same, actually
-local copies).<br/>
+making local copies).
+On the other hand, the overloads of the `create` member
+function can be used to spawn new entities from a prototype.

-It opens definitely the doors to a lot of interesting features like migrating
+These features open definitely the doors to a lot of interesting features like
-entities between registries, prototypes, shadow registry, prefabs, shared
+migrating entities between registries, prototypes, shadow registry, prefabs,
-components without an explicit owner and copy-on-write policies among the other
+shared components without an explicit owner and copy-on-write policies among the
-things.
+other things.

 ### Dependencies